tom192180/Sentiment-Analysis/README.md

 # Sentiment-Analysis

-The project is done by Laura Jansen-Storbacka and I-fan Lin
+The project is done by Laura Jansen-Storbacka and I-fan Lin.

 This is an project in the textmining course.
-We are given tweets and corresponded feeling (labels: negative, neutral, and positive) and we are free to choose any models.
+We are given data of tweets and corresponded feeling (labels: negative, neutral, and positive).
+We are free to choose any models.
 We applied both Naive Bayes and LSTM models to predict a label on a given tweet.

 In the Naive Bayes, we transform tweets into bag of words as input.
-In LSTM, we applied word ebeddings, either learnt from the model or word2vec.
+In LSTM, we applied word ebeddings, either learnt from the model or directly use the word2vec.

 # Code